alhajee/ckan/doc/theming/javascript.rst

 Initializing a JavaScript module
 --------------------------------

-To get CKAN to call some custom JavaScript code, we need to:
+To get FMLD to call some custom JavaScript code, we need to:

-1. Implement a |javascript| module, and register it with CKAN.
+1. Implement a |javascript| module, and register it with FMLD.
    Create the file ``ckanext-example_theme/ckanext/example_theme_docs/assets/example_theme_popover.js``, with these
    contents: